real-tintin/ugglan/doc/source/drone.rst

     and of type ``uint16``.
 The **REL TIMESTAMP** is the relative timestamp in ms between each **PAYLOAD** and of type ``uint8``.

-The json-file is compressed using gzip to save space.
+The json-file is compressed using gzip (and base64 encoded) to save space.
 See example header below.

 .. code-block:: json